Feel It. Drive It. Control It.

 Experiment and explore.

 Try different grips, body positions, and rotational directions.
-There’s no single “right” way—learning comes from exploration.
+There's no single "right" way—learning comes through exploration.

 Practice with short, frequent sessions.

 Start with 3–5 minute sessions throughout the day.
-Consistent, low-fatigue practice is the fastest way to build control and confidence.
+Consistent, low-fatigue practice builds control and confidence fastest.

 AXIO Positions, Grips & flow